OliverLeitner/pickemschedules/README.md

 then visit the tool with your webbrowser.

-to start a new season:
+to start a new season and delete the old schedules, just click the empty schedule button.

-truncate table nflp_schedules